7 Causes of Pride: How to be More Humble!

 - You have forgotten that your intelligence, talents, and skills are a gift to help the world

-Do you feel that you don’t deserve the love of others?
-Or that you aren’t qualified for something because you are flawed?
-And, when someone gives you constructive criticism does it make you feel like you are not awesome?
-The truth is We don’t have to pretend to be okay.
+Do you feel like you don’t deserve the love of others?
+Or that you aren’t qualified for something because of your flaws?
+And when someone gives you constructive criticism, do you feel like you’re not awesome?
+The truth is, you don’t have to pretend to be okay.
 It’s okay to not have it all together.

 A great job, a beautiful partner, a lot of money in the bank, nice cars, and other things don’t make you special.
-You have to believe you’re worthy without outward things to be truly confident and humble!
+You have to believe that you’re worthy without external things to truly be confident and humble.

 Galatians 6:3: “For if anyone thinks he is something, when he is nothing, he deceives himself.”